Gemmu/gemmu.github.io/index.md

 # Homework For Security Basics

+These are homework for course [ICT Security Basics - from Trust to Blockchain][1]

 There was a requirement to return homework as a website link.
 I did not have a website readily available, but GitHub pages came to rescue.
 So I installed Visual Studio Code and Git on to my Windows machine.
 Might as well have used the